Table of Contents

-Some Gregorian Chant Resources
+Gregorian Chant Revival

-Vatican II’s Constitution on the Liturgy, Sacrosanctum Concilium, stated that Gregorian chant was to retain “pride of place” — “a phrase echoed by Pope Paul VI in Musicam Sacram (March 5, 1967) and repeated in the current General Instruction of the Roman Missal.
-(41)” (How can we restore Gregorian Chant to “pride of place”? adoremus.org)
+Vatican II’s Constitution on the Liturgy, Sacrosanctum Concilium, stated that Gregorian chant was to retain “pride of place” — “a phrase echoed by Pope Paul VI in Musicam Sacram (March 5, 1967) and repeated in the current General Instruction of the Roman Missal. (no. 41)” (How can we restore Gregorian Chant to “pride of place”? adoremus.org)

-- Some parishes obtain a set of CMAA’s Parish Book of Chant here: Kyriale Romanum – shop.MusicaSacra.com The full contents of this book of chant is available for viewing in pdf format here.
+- The full contents of this book of chant is available for viewing in pdf format here.

 - Or you can print a parish set of copies of a free Kyriale (that’s a Gregorian Mass Chant hymnal booklet).